Does your pup struggle to get on the bed or in the car? Are you looking for the best dog ramp that will help your pet? We’ve got you covered.

 Dog ramps are a great solution for injured, disabled, overweight, or small pups.
 They can even prevent joint damage, so try training your dog to use them from a young age.

 The dog ramp we like the most is the PetSTEP Original Folding Pet Ramp.
-It has a very high weight capacity, and it’s suitable for all breeds, making it the best-rated dog ramp for a car.
+It has a very high weight capacity, and it’s suitable for all breeds, making it the five-star dog ramp for a car.

 How do I know if my dog needs a dog ramp?